 Whether you like it or not, Asians especially Chinese are a superstitious lot.
 If you are new to Asia and visiting your colleagues or friends during the Chinese New Year period, it is better for you to do some background read up before you get frowned upon.
 The new lunar year is viewed as a fresh start and it comes with a whole set of rules that you should not break unless you are looking for bad luck.
 To help you navigate your way through, here are 15 things not to do on Chinese New Year.
 Gong Xi Fa Cai and enjoy your visiting!

 As much as possible, try to avoid breaking anything during this period.
 If you happen to accidentally break a plate or two, wrap the remaining pieces of whatever you broke in red paper and leave them for five days, but also make sure to say the likes of “岁岁平安” to neutralise the whole situation (and the wrath of your parents).
-After the period of five days, you can then dispose of the broken items.
+After a period of five days, you can then dispose of the broken items and buy new ones via jasa import china.
 Throwing out a dish on the first day would also classify as throwing out rubbish, and that symbolises losing wealth.

 Traditionally, congee is a type of porridge that was eaten by the poor in China.
 The Chinese believe that if you take on the diet of the poor during the Chinese New Year period, you will have a year of poverty ahead of you.
 So it is important to feast and eat like the wealthy.